Ashu-hub/All-About-Java/java8 Notes.md

 	With the introduction of Java 8, **functional Programming**(Style of programming that treats **computation as functions/expressions** and avoid changing state) has been introduced in the Java Langauge.
 	Java 8 has introduce **Lambda Expression** to bring the benefits of functional Programming in java, Lambda is just a **nameless function, which means it does not have name, return Type and access modifier.**
 	Java 8 has introduce **Functional Interface** to bring the use of lambda expression.
-Functional Interface is having Single Abstract Method(SAM) in it.
-To mark an interface Function an **annotation has been introduce i.e. @FunctionInterface.**
+Functional Interface is having *Single Abstract Method(SAM)* in it.
+To mark an interface Function an **annotation has been introduce i.e. @FunctionalInterface.**
 	Java 8 has also added **method Reference** which enables us to define lambda expressions by referring to methods name directly.
-	Java 8 has also introduce **default concrete methods(extension or defender methods) and static methods inside interface**.
+	Java 8 has also introduce **default concrete methods(extension method or defender methods) and static methods inside interface**.
 	Java 8 has introduce **java.util.function** package which consititue **all functional interfaces** like Predicate, Function, Supplier, Consumer, BinaryOperator, UnaryOperator.
 	Java 8 has introduce **stream functionality** with java.util.stream package– which contains classes **for processing sequence of elements.** This is done by Stream pipeline chaining -
 		Syntax:- "source (.)
 0 or more Intermidiate Operation (.)
 Terminal operation".
 Intermediate operation like - filter, map, skip, peek, sorted, distinct etc while  Terminal operation like for each(Consumer), reduce, collect, toArray, findFirst, findAny, count etc.